torbsd/torbsd.github.io/blog.md

 Our First Bells by gman999

-It's almost six months since we launched TDP in its current form.
-In March, the [GitHub repository] (https://github.com/torbsd) was created and we put some meat on the general ideas we had been toying around with.
+It's over six months since we launched TDP in its current form.
+In March, the [GitHub repository] (https://github.com/torbsd) was created and we put some meat on the skeleton we had been toying around with.

 We count a lot of accomplishments since launching, but we should be clear that our weakest point has been marketing and publicity.
 Of course, it's something we're proud of, since a lot of projects just focus on the publicity part, and don't actually accomplish much else.
-Nevertheless, we will try to start keeping a clearer picture on our accomplishments and notes here.
+Nevertheless, we will try to start providing a clearer picture of our accomplishments and notes here.

 Quite frankly in BSD land, all fluff and no product doesn't get you much credibility.
 Talk is considered cheap, while good code is priceless.

 We announced the sixth release of Tor Browser two days ago, version 5.0.3, which was a major milestone for us.
 We were excited by some of the [feeback](https://lists.torproject.org/pipermail/tor-talk/2015-October/039351.html).

-The [presentation](http://www.queair.net/br-pres) at [BSDCon Brasil](http://2015.bsdcon.com.br) was a success, with the first BSD relays launched in that country, and now account for up to a third of observed Tor bandwidth.
-More relays should be coming online in Brazil soon, and we were told of a few BSD bridges that were created.
+The [presentation](http://www.queair.net/br-pres) at [BSDCon Brasil](http://2015.bsdcon.com.br) was a success, with the first BSD relays launched in that country, and which now account for up to a third of observed Tor bandwidth there.
+More relays should be coming online in Brazil soon, and we know of a few BSD bridges that came online.

 Interestingly, one of the relays, running on a residential connection, had to be migrated to a bridge.
 Apparently, the relay admin's online banking provider blocked the relay's IP, not because it was an exit relay, but just becuase it was a public Tor IP.